zaidotaha/june_24_task/README.md

 ## Classisification and RAG endpoints task

-To run this project, open a terminal and vavigate the project's root
+To run this project, open a terminal and navigate to the project's root

 Run the following command to start the FastAPI application:
 ```bash